-For this reason, drywall screws should never be used for heavy or even moderate building tasks.
-They should not be exposed to the elements like water or snow, critically never to be used when making outdoor projects like decks or fences.
+For this reason, drywall screws should never be used for heavy or even moderate building structures.
+They should not be exposed to the elements like water or snow, critically never to be used when building outdoor projects like decks or fences.

 You will want to use a specifically designed deck screw or fence screw for those tasks.
 Don’t use drywall screws for handrails or stairs as these are weight-bearing functions for which sheetrock screws are not designed.